andododo/Ando-Web-Portfolio/README.md

 git push -u origin main
 ```

-### Notes
+### Future Fixes
-Some parts of the UI is not mobile-optimized.
-I will fix that soon.
+- Some parts of the UI is not mobile-optimized.
+- Viewing of Github codes is a bit buggy.